jjiazhan/jiajiazhan.github.io/_teaching/2022-autumn-teaching-2.md

 location: "London, the United Kingdom"
 ---

-**Responsibility:** review the lecture material and give tutorials on review questions in lecture format.
+**Responsibility:** review the lecture material and give tutorials on review questions in a lecture format.

 Heading 1
 ======